Coherent extrapolated volition

-Coherent extrapolated volition (CEV) is a theoretical framework in the field of AI alignment proposed by Eliezer Yudkowsky in 2004 as part of his work on friendly AI.
-It describes an approach by which an artificial superintelligence (ASI) would act not according to humanity's current individual or collective preferences, but instead based on what humans would want—if they were more knowledgeable, more rational, had more time to think, and had matured together as a society.
+Coherent extrapolated volition (CEV) is a theoretical framework in the field of AI alignment describing an approach by which an artificial superintelligence (ASI) would act on a benevolent supposition of what humans could want if they were more knowledgeable, more rational, had more time to think, and had matured together as a society, as opposed to humanity's current individual or collective preferences.
+It was proposed by Eliezer Yudkowsky in 2004 as part of his work on friendly AI.

 Concept

-CEV proposes that an advanced AI system should derive its goals by extrapolating the idealized volition of humanity.
-This means aggregating and projecting human preferences into a coherent utility function that reflects what people would desire under ideal epistemic and moral conditions.
-The aim is to ensure that AI systems are aligned with humanity's true interests, rather than with transient or poorly informed preferences.
+CEV proposes that an advanced AI system should derive its goals by extrapolating the volition of humanity.
+This means aggregating and projecting human preferences into a process that reflects what people could desire under ideal epistemic and moral conditions.
+The aim is to ensure that AI systems do not trespass on humanity's true interests; do not follow transient or poorly informed preferences, nor decide issues on which humanity's will is as yet unpredictable.

 Debate

-Yudkowsky and Bostrom note that CEV has several interesting properties.
+Yudkowsky and Nick Bostrom note that CEV has several interesting properties.
 It is designed to be humane and self-correcting, by capturing the source of human values instead of trying to list them.
 It avoids the difficulty of laying down an explicit, fixed list of rules.
 It encapsulates moral growth, preventing flawed current moral beliefs from getting locked in.
 It limits the influence that a small group of programmers can have on what the ASI would value, thus also reducing the incentives to build ASI first.
 And it keeps humanity in charge of its destiny.

 CEV also faces significant theoretical and practical challenges.

 Bostrom notes that CEV has "a number of free parameters that could be specified in various ways, yielding different versions of the proposal."
-One such parameter is the extrapolation base (whose CEV is taken into account).
+One such parameter is the extrapolation base (whose extrapolated volition is taken into account).
 For example, whether it should include people with severe dementia, patients in a vegetative state, foetuses, or embryos.
 He also notes that if CEV's extrapolation base only includes humans, there is a risk that the result would be ungenerous toward other animals and digital minds.
 One possible solution would be to include a mechanism to expand CEV's extrapolation base.